-Each tax season, many people rush to file their return as soon as they can so they can get a big, fat refund check.
+Each tax season, many people rush to file their returns as soon as they can so they can get a big, fat refund check.

 Sound familiar?
-If this is the pattern you’ve been in, money expert Clark Howard says what you really need is a reality check.
+If this is the pattern you’ve been following, money expert Clark Howard says what you need is not that refund check — but rather a reality check.

-What would a check for nearly $3,000 mean in your life this year?
+What would a check for $2,800 mean in your life this year?
 You could use it pay down debt, take a vacation or fund your retirement.

-But we’d like to suggest another alternative for next tax year.
-How about making it so you don’t get that big chunk of change in the first place?
+But we’d like to suggest another alternative for the next tax year: How about making it so you do not get that big chunk of change?